sirkapil/hydejack/_posts/2017-12-09-instructions-for-contact-form.md

 ## Privacy

-We respect your privacy and never disclose your personal information to third party without your permission. " **Forms data hosted on**[Netlify Forms](//netlify.com/privacy)** {:.message}
+We respect your privacy and never disclose your personal information to third party without your permission.
+**Forms data hosted on [Netlify Forms](//netlify.com/privacy)** {:.message}

 ## Security

 The contact form uses Let's encrypt SSL certificate and enforces <span style="color:green">https</span>. you can check green bar of your browser.
 It means your connection to contact form is encrypted.
-Moreover, it uses HSTS and HTTP2 that means form is available with encrypted connection only.
+Moreover, it uses <span style="color:green">HSTS</span> and HTTP2 that means form is available with encrypted connection only.
 Connection uses TLS 1.2 and encrypted using a modern cipher suite.
-**Connection encrypted by, AES 128 GCM**
+**Connection encrypted by , AES 128 GCM**
 {:.message}